 The calculator is based on your age, height, current weight, and activity level.

 Whether you want to lose weight or gain muscle mass, you can use this calculator or be in good shape.
-This tool will help you determine the ideal number of calories you should consume each day, considering your goal.
+Considering your goal, this tool will help you determine the ideal number of calories you should consume each day.
 It also calculates the number of calories burned per day based on an estimate of your metabolic rate.